 For the three-year degree, you may complete

 a Major module plus options

 two Minor modules plus options

-It is expedient to complete your first year requirements in the first year.
-You have to complete five courses numbered 1000 to 1999 in four different subjects and meet your Breadth Requirements.
-You also have to complete FNS 1020E as this is a principal course required for admission into the First Nations Studies program.
+You must complete five courses numbered 1000 to 1999 in four different subject areas to meet the Breadth Requirements.
+You must also complete FNS 1020E as the principal course required for admission into the First Nations Studies program.
 This course must be successfully completed with a minimum grade of 60%.
 Please note that if you wish to enter the Honors Specialization module, you will need a minimum grade of 70% for FNS 1020E.